Search

 When you deposit money into an HSA, it's typically with untaxed dollars.
 This might be arranged through a payroll deduction, or you can report how much you contributed to your HSA on your tax return, reducing your taxable income for that year.
 Just be aware that you'll have to stop contributing in any year that you aren't on an eligible plan.
 For instance, if you were to enroll in Medicare during retirement, you'd no longer be eligible to make HSA contributions.
 Regardless of your contributing status, however, you can spend your HSA funds at any time.

-Many HSAs use a debit card or checks that allow you to spend from them, similar to a checking account.
+Many HSAs issue a debit card or checks that you spend from, similar to a checking account.
 When you spend on nonmedical expenses, there is a 20% penalty, so always double-check that an expense is qualified.
 And if you don't end up using all your HSA money within the year, it will just accumulate for you to use in the future.

 HSA eligibility is only available with certain high-deductible plans that you usually get through your employer or the Health Insurance Marketplace.
-For many of these, you'll pay more out of your own pocket up-front for the care and procedures you receive until you reach your deductible.
-Those costs are part of what an HSA can be used for.
+For many of these, you'll pay more out of pocket upfront for the care and procedures you receive until you reach your deductible.
+Your health plan must have at least a:

 Your individual insurance plan will outline what kinds of coverage it offers, including whether you owe coinsurance, copays or some percentage of the cost for a certain kind of care.
 Many of these costs—other than your actual insurance premiums—also will be qualified HSA expenses.